HyperTesto/hypertesto.me/content/blog/2024/11/from-0-to-30k-ep1/index.en.md

 plt.legend()
 ```

+{{< figure src="rtt.png" alt="RTT" caption="RTT distribution of two different connections" >}}

 This directly affects your gameplay:
 - Low RTT (~50ms): Your shots feel responsive
 - Medium RTT (~150ms): Slight delay but playable
 - High RTT (300ms+): Noticeable lag in all actions

+RTT isn't just about your shots landing - it affects everything from cargo trading to mining charge timing.
+A 300ms delay might be barely noticeable when you're casually touring Lorville, but it becomes painfully
+obvious when you're trying to dodge torpedoes in a dogfight.

+That's why some activities are more "latency sensitive" than others, and why your org mate keeps blaming their
+"high ping" for losing that 1v1[^a].

-### Jitter: the turbulence factor
+### Jitter: the turbulence[^0] factor

-Notice how the "Poor Connection" had a much wider spread than the "Good Connection" - that's jitter in action.
+Notice how the "Poor Connection" had a much wider spread than the "Good Connection"?
+That's jitter in action.
 While RTT tells you the average delay, jitter (measured as standard deviation) shows how stable that delay is.
 It's like comparing:

 - Low jitter (SD ~5ms): Like the tight distribution in our "Good Connection" - smooth quantum travel
 - High jitter (SD ~30ms): Like the wide spread in our "Poor Connection" - bumpy atmospheric flight